Why we cannot market our amber products as baby amber teething anklets and amber teething necklaces anymore

 Our necklaces are not toys, please do not allow your children to play with or chew on them.
 Our children’s jewellery must be worn under adult supervision.

 This is because of its composition of small parts and is not because of any question over the amber itself.
-In the absence of a comprehensive EU dedicated directive on this and with the new recommendations from the National Consumer Agency for amber necklaces (27/03/2013)
+In the absence of a comprehensive EU dedicated directive on this and with the new recommendations from the National Consumer Agency, trading standards and the advertising standards authority (ASA) for amber necklaces (27/03/2013) Items sold as baby teething anklets, baby teething necklaces and baby teething bracelets were recalled in 2012 if sold for chewing on and marketed at babies.
+Retailers had not included safety information with the items and at point of sale.
+Many legitimate traders were unaware that this was a requirement as they were not for chewing or a toy.

 For use on children over 36 months only.